 THE AUSTRALIAN SHEPHERD

-COLOURS
+COLOURS & TAILS

-The Australian Shepherd is widely known for the variation in colors.
-This variation in colors creates a unique dog, and is half the charm of the breed.
+This variation in colours creates a unique dog, and is half the charm of the breed.

 There are 2 main coat colours for the Australian Shepherd, Black and Red.
 The breed also has the merle gene which may act on the base color, giving us the Blue Merle and Red Merle.
 Dogs may or may not also have white and/or tan trim.
 Trim is only allowed in certain areas.
 This gives us the possibility of 16 colour combinations.
 When a dog has 2 colour combinations it is referred to as a Bi-colour.
-If it has all 3 it is a Tri-Color.
+If it has all 3 it is a Tri-Colour.

 The colour combinations are: